Ex-Trump adviser Peter Navarro subpoenaed in DOJ’s 1/6 probe

 The subpoena from federal prosecutors also comes months after Navarro, a former economics professor, received a congressional subpoena from lawmakers investigating the Jan.
 6 attack.
 Members of the select committee sought testimony from Navarro about his public efforts to help Trump overturn the election, including a call after the 2020 presidential election persuading state legislators to join their efforts.

+Navarro was one of the White House staffers who promoted Trump’s baseless claims of mass voter fraud.
+He released a report in December 2020 that he claimed contained evidence of the alleged misconduct.

-Navarro has refused to cooperate with the committee, and he and fellow Trump adviser Dan Scavino were found in contempt of Congress in April.
+He has refused to cooperate with the committee, and he and fellow Trump adviser Dan Scavino were found in contempt of Congress in April.

 Members of the committee made their case at the time that Scavino and Navarro were among just a handful of people who had rebuffed the committee’s requests and subpoenas for information.
 The panel has interviewed more than 1,000 witnesses about the insurrection and is preparing for a series of hearings to begin next week.